lorecol/SmartGate/README.md

     title("Cam" + cam(i))
 end

-% histeq performs histogram equalization --> for example to enhance the
+% histeq performs histogram equalization (e.g. to enhance the constrast of
-% constrast of an intensity image;
+% an intensity image); it transforms the grayscale image so that the
-% it transforms the grayscale image so that the histogram of the output
+% histogram of the output grayscale image has 64 bins and is
-% grayscale image has 64 bins and is approximately flat
+% approximately flat

 end
 ```